CodeChunksDev/CodeChunksDev/README.md

 ## Hi there 👋👋👋👋

-# -Have a nice day!!
+# have a nice day, and a precious life

+### 🔭 I’m currently working on different projects

 <!--
 **CodeChunksDev/CodeChunksDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.